 His Eminence, the Most Reverend Nikon, Archbishop of Boston, New England, and the Albanian Archdiocese, fell asleep in the Lord on Sunday, September 1, 2019.

-To send flowers in memory of The Most Reverend Nikon, Archbishop of Boston, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of The Most Reverend Nikon, Archbishop of Boston, please visit our Heartfelt Sympathies Store.

 Archbishop Nikon was born in 1945, the son of the late Evans J. and Helena P. (Peter) Liolin.
 He was raised in a family nurtured in the Orthodox Christian faith and active in the Albanian Archdiocese of the Orthodox Church in America.
 His father had served as lay chairman and founder in 1947 of the Diocesan Theological Student Fund.
 For many years, his mother served as choir director at the family’s home parish of Saint Nicholas, Jamaica Estates, New York.
 His brother John, now deceased, served on the parish council of Saint George Church, Trumbull, Connecticut, his brother Billy gave his life serving in the armed forces during the Korean War, while his youngest brother, James, served as lay chairman of the Jamaica Estates parish and member of the Archdiocesan Council’s Student Fund.
 His elder brother, Father Arthur, is Chancellor of the Boston-based Albanian Archdiocese.